Creating the Best Darkly Gothic Poem Possible

 Oh, and never be that person who goes to schools and guns down innocents.
 Those people have bad coping mechanisms or weird revenge complexes, and they never write good poetry.

-Darkly Gothic Tip 5: Don't try to create a Darkly Gothic Poem at 2:15 on a sunny Friday afternoon in a hip artsy coffee house drinking an oat cappuccino
+Darkly Gothic Tip 5: Don't create Darkly Gothic Poems at 2:15 on a sunny Friday afternoon in a hip artsy coffee house drinking an oat cappuccino

 Enough said.